 The battle over fees being charged to airlines at Los Angeles Airport has intensified after United, followed by other carriers, decided to tack on a $10 surcharge for passengers flying out of the facility.
 United says it added the fee, effective immediately, to make up for a $10 million rent increase being imposed by Los Angeles World Airports (LAWA).
 "Passing along this surcharge to our customers is not our preferred action, but the recent sharp increase in costs to operate at LAX has ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Airlines Add $10 Fee On LAX Flights To Cover Higher Costs".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Airlines Add $10 Fee On LAX Flights To Cover Higher Costs".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.